 - Strictly Necessary

 These cookies are essential to enable you to move around the websites and use its features, such as accessing secure areas of the websites; many of the functions on our websites will not work properly, or at all, if you do not allow these cookies to be used.
 We may therefore be unable to provide many of the services you may wish to request unless you accept the use of these cookies.

-These cookies collect information about how visitors use a websites, for instance which pages visitors go to most often.
+These cookies collect information about how visitors use a website, for instance which pages visitors go to most often.
 These cookies do not collect information that identifies a visitor: all information these cookies collect is aggregated and is therefore anonymous.
-The information is only used to improve how the websites works.
+The information is only used to improve how the website works.